Lexington, Kentucky: Natural areas

 The city is home to Raven Run Nature Sanctuary, a 734 acre nature preserve along the Kentucky River Palisades.

 The Arboretum is a 100 acre preserve adjacent to the University of Kentucky.

 The city also plays host to the historic McConnell Springs, a 26 acre park within the industrial confines off Old Frankfort Pike.

 Government

+Mayor

+Lexington-Fayette elects a mayor on a nonpartisan basis every four years.
+The current mayor, Linda Gorton, is a registered Republican and is in her second term.
+She defeated former councilmember David Kloiber in the November 2022 General Election by a 71% to 14% margin.
+Gorton, 75, is eligible to run for one additional term in 2026.
+The mayor may serve up to three consecutive terms.

 Urban County Council

-The Urban County Council is a 15-member legislative group.
-Twelve of the members represent specific districts and serve two-year terms; three are elected citywide as at-large council members and serve four-year terms.
+The city's legislative branch is the 15-member Urban County Council.
+Twelve of the members represent specific districts and serve two-year terms; three are "at-large" members elected citywide and serve four-year terms.
 The at-large member receiving the highest number of votes in the general election automatically becomes the vice mayor, who acts as the presiding officer of the council when the mayor is absent.
-The council members as of 2021 are:

-Third District Council Member Jake Gibbs died unexpectedly on March 3, 2020.
-Mayor Linda Gorton appointed Mark Swanson to complete Gibbs' term.

-Vice Mayor Dan Wu was previously a contestant on the show MasterChef.
+Government meetings

+Most Lexington-Fayette Urban County Government meetings are open to the public.
+Council meetings are held Thursdays at 6 p.m. at the LFUCG Government Center at 200 East Main Street.

+Judicial

+Lexington has three main active judicial courts in its downtown district.
+It is served by Fayette Circuit Court, Fayette District Court, and US District Court, Eastern District of Kentucky Lexington Division.